Saturday, December 24, 2011

 My Black Motherhood: Separate & Never Equal

-Last night I sat talking to 2 black women about being a mom to a blasian child and an asian & black community advocate, when a white women walked over to our area, starting gushing over my son and then turn to the group of white women sitting next to us and asked which of the women (white) my son belonged to.
+Last night I sat talking to other black women about being a mom to a blasian child and an asian & black community advocate, when a white women walked over to our area.

 *blink, blink* (where's a hidden camera when you need one?!)